AI4Finance-Foundation/FinRL-Meta/examples/README.md

 **NOTICE**
-We only reserve several stable tutorials in this folder.
-For more tutorials, please refer to this repo https://github.com/AI4Finance-Foundation/FinRL-Tutorials.
+In this folder, we maintain several home-grown examples.
+For more tutorials, please refer to the repo at https://github.com/AI4Finance-Foundation/FinRL-Tutorials.

 **Mission**: provide more than 100 user-friendly demos in both notebooks and python.